ioccc-src/winner/1991/brnstnd/sorta.README.md

     1=D  1s# " | "T 1s#T " is "T D&1sD&&  #T$ld " (" 1=2 ")"T `ld
     1=D  1s# " ^ "T 1s#T " is "T 1=D&2sD&1sD&&&D&  #T$ld " (" 1=2 ")"T `ld

-`icalc` shows off SORTA's understanding of integer arithmetic.
+`icalc` shows off `SORTA`'s understanding of integer arithmetic.
 You can run it with up to two arguments; the arguments have default values of 27182 and 3145.
-Notice that sorta doesn't have a language primitive for converting a string to a number, yet `icalc` is performing arithmetic on its arguments.
+Notice that `SORTA` doesn't have a language primitive for converting a string to a number, yet `icalc` is performing arithmetic on its arguments.
 Can you see how?
-(Hint: Try `./brnstnd "2 2+" 3 < sorta.icalc`.
+(Hint: Try `./sorta "2 2+" 3 < sorta.icalc`.
-Look at program A.) `icalc` also provides a useful binary output routine, and if you can't remember offhand that `D2sD3s&2sD&1sD&&&D&` means xor, you can just look it up here.
+Look at program A.) `icalc` also provides a useful binary output routine, and if you can't remember offhand that `D2sD3s&2sD&1sD&&&D&` means XOR, you can just look it up here.